Land reforms by country: Germany

 Land reform in Germany can be seen as three separate but connected movements that build on each other chronologically.
 Peasants were first liberated from serfdom in the Prussian reforms from 1763 until 1859.
-Following rapid urbanization in Europe, several influential social economists such as Karl Marx, Friedrich Engels, Karl Kautsky and Eduard Bernstein began to discuss land reforms in the 1830s.
+Following rapid urbanization in Europe, several influential socialist and communist economists such as Karl Marx, Friedrich Engels, Karl Kautsky and Eduard Bernstein began to discuss land reforms in the 1830s.
 Their theories inspired private settlements and official government programms for the so called Binnenkolonisierung (interior colonization), whereby wasteland could be transformed into homesteads for the poor.
 Finally, land was collectivized under the East German Bodenreform between 1956 and 1975 but West German agriculture remained largely unchanged.

+Greece

+In ancient Athens, major land reforms were carried out under the direction of Solon Pisistratus, which led to the creation of a strong class of small and middle peasants.
+Major land reforms was also undertaken under Cleomenes III and Nabis of Sparta.

 Ireland

 At the 19th century, most of the land in Ireland belonged to large landowners, most of them of English origin.
 Most of the Irish population were tenants, having few rights and forced to pay high rents.
 This situation was a contributory factor to the Great Irish Famine of 1845-1852 and the main cause of the Land Wars of 1870s-1890s.

 The governments of the United Kingdom of Great Britain and Ireland responded to the agitations in Ireland with a series of land acts, beginning with the Landlord and Tenant (Ireland) Act 1870 (initiated by prime minister William Ewart Gladstone), followed by further five land acts overseen by a Land Commission, prior to independence in 1922, by which time over 90% of lands had transferred from landlords to their former tenant farmers on negotiated terms with funding provided by the UK government.